IsaSei/Semantic-Web-linking-Databases-to-BIM-Model/README.md

 This is serving as an example on how the IFC structure can be linked to data in other Databases.
 It can be used to enrich a BIM Modell with relevant information.
 In this case the Databases used are ÖKOBAUDAT, buildingSMART Data Dictionary, FreeClass and DBPedia.

-For further details refer to 2024_B4_IsabelleSeifert_Writtenocumentation.
+For further details refer to:

+	2024_B4_IsabelleSeifert_WrittenDocumentation.

 RDF Turtle File: